 SUPREME COURT RULES ON CONTRACEPTION, RELIGIOUS OBJECTIONS

-The Supreme Court recently ruled on Burwell v.
-Hobby Lobby, establishing that certain corporations owned by religious families are exempt from federal mandates requiring employers to provide contraceptive coverage to women.
+In its Burwell v.
+Hobby Lobby ruling, the S.C. establishing that certain corporations owned by religious families are exempt from federal mandates requiring employers to provide contraceptive health insurance coverage.

 Charlene Galarneau, assistant professor of women's and gender studies, researches the ethics of health and health care, with a focus on philosophical and theological theories of justice attending to gender, race, and class.